VendingMashine/jsql/README.md

-# jsql
+# funsql
 Use a function to query your mysql database.
-Ideal for people who need to access MySQL but don't understand the syntax
+Ideal for people who need to access MySQL but don't understand/like the syntax

 ## Usage
 ```

-const jsql = require("jsql")
+const funsql = require("funsql")
-const client = new jsql()
+const client = new funsql()

 // establish connection
 client.connect(